 If a product fails due to a manufacturing fault or material defect, we will repair it free of charge.
 If it is not practical to repair it, we will replace it at our discretion.

 Normal wear and tear, the natural breakdown beyond the reasonable life of the materials and components, modifications or alterations, damage caused by improper use, improper maintenance, improper storage, negligence, accident or damage as a result of use of the product for which it was not designed.

-To be able to assess your warranty claim we need to see the actual product and it has to be cleaned before you bring it in.
+To assess your warranty claim we need to see the actual product and it has to be cleaned before you bring it in.

 This warranty policy supersedes all previous warranty policies.
 It does not limit your protection under relevant consumer protection legislation.

-If your favourite Macpac item accidentally gets damaged during one of your epics, you can still contact us.
+If your favourite macpac item accidentally gets damaged during one of your adventures, you can still contact us.
 We are happy to have a look at it and, if at all possible, we will fix it for a reasonable fee.
-There’s nothing more we like than to help you get out there again with a piece of kit rather than it ending up in landfill.
+There’s nothing we like more than to help you get out there again with a piece of kit rather than it ending up in landfill.

 Q: You used to have a lifetime warranty, why has it changed?

 A: Nothing has changed, except for the wording in order to clarify our warranty.
 When we used the word ‘lifetime’ it sometimes led to confusion, because to some it implied warranty coverage for as long as you live.
 However, the term ‘lifetime’ always referred to the practical life of theproduct as it’s simply impossible to make kit that will last for 70+ years, without at least some bits failing.
 Trust us, we’ve tried!
 So to avoid confusion, we’ve taken out the term ‘lifetime’.
 But we’ll still cover all manufacturing faults or material defects for as long as the product, materials or components can be expected to last.
 Ultimately nothing has changed in the way we assess and handle warranties.